 A soft token is a software version of a hard token, which is a security device used to give authorized users access to secure locations or computer systems.
 For this reason, soft tokens can be called "virtual tokens," since they are a virtual version of hardware keys and other physical security devices.

 Soft tokens are typically generated by a central server that runs security software.
 They are sent to users' devices, such as cell phones, PDAs, and laptops.
-Once the soft token has been received by the device, the user can use the device within a secure network or can gain access to the sever as an authorized user.
+Once the soft token has been received by the device, the user can use the device within a secure network or can gain access to the server as an authorized user.
 To add an extra measure of security, most soft token authentication also requires a username and password to make sure the correct user is using the authorized device.

 Updated: November 3, 2006